 - You must choose whether to contest or not-contest the tentative non-confirmation and indicate your decision by signing the Notice to Employee of Tentative Non-Confirmation.
 The HR representative will also sign the notice.
 If you choose not to contest, your employment will be terminated.

-- If you choose to contest the tentative non-confirmation, you must return to Payroll Services with the HR representative to enter your decision into the E-Verify system.
+- If you choose to contest the tentative non-confirmation, you must return to the CMUWorks Service Center with the HR representative to enter your decision into the E-Verify system.